Note 2 Material Accounting Policies

 Current / Non-current Classification:

 Company has determined current and non-current classification of its assets and liabilities in the financial statements as per the requirement of Ind AS 1 - 'Presentation of Financial Statements', wherever applicable.
-Based on its assessment, the Company has ascertained its normal operating cycle as 12 months for the purpose of current and non-current classification of its assets and liabilities.
+Based on its assessment, the Company has ascertained its normal operating cycle as 12 months for the purpose of current and non¬ current classification of its assets and liabilities.

 II.
-Summary of Material Accounting policy
+Summary of Material Accounting policy a) Revenue Recognition

 i.
-Sale of Goods
+Sale of Goods/Service

-Revenue is recognized upon satisfaction of performance obligation at the amount of transaction price allocated to the performance obligation.
+Revenue is recognised upon satisfaction of performance obligation at the amount of transaction price allocated to the performance obligation.
 The transaction price of goods sold and services rendered is net of variable consideration on account of various discounts, rebates or other similar items in a contract when they are highly probable to be provided.
 Revenue excludes any amount collected as taxes on behalf of statutory authorities.

 The Company recognizes revenue generally at the point in time when the products are delivered to customer or when it is delivered to a carrier for export sale, which is when the control over product is transferred to the customer.